SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/client-library.md

         1440, // The token expiration duration in minutes. false);

 // The obtained token is required for establishing WebSocket connection.
-Please refer to Notification 2.0 reference guide for more details. final String token = tokenApi.create(tokenRequestRepresentation).getTokenString();
+Please refer to Notifications 2.0 reference guide for more details. final String token = tokenApi.create(tokenRequestRepresentation).getTokenString();

 // Query all subscriptions